Fine-grained MoE Load Balancing with Linear Programming: Background

 \subsection{Load Imbalances in MoE}

 The dynamic token-to-expert assignment in MoE systems inherently results in significant load imbalances across experts, presenting a critical performance bottleneck for distributed training.
-We conduct an experiment to trace the expert load distribution in a training process with model configurations detailed in Tabel~\ref{tab:model}.
+We conduct an experiment to trace the expert load distribution in a training process.
 As illustrated in the left part of \figurename~\ref{fig:dist}, \textbf{the expert load distribution exhibits substantial variability and skewness}, particularly during the initial training iterations.

 The imbalance issue severely impacts resource utilization and training throughput in MoE systems with EP.
 In current MoE implementations, the FFN computation time of a GPU is approximately proportional to the total number of tokens assigned to the experts on this GPU~\cite{Megablocks}.
-Since GPUs within an EP group must synchronize through all-to-all communication both before and after FFN computations, all GPUs must wait until the slowest GPU completes computation before proceeding.
+Since GPUs within an EP group must synchronize through all-to-all communication both before and after FFN computation, all GPUs must wait until the slowest GPU completes computation before proceeding.
 Consequently, the system's overall throughput is bottlenecked by the most heavily loaded device, namely the \emph{straggler}.
 This strict synchronization requirement emphasizes the necessity of effective load balancing strategies to optimize MoE training efficiency.

 Moreover, the straggler effect continuously degrades training efficiency in \emph{every micro-batch}.
 As shown in the right part of \figurename~\ref{fig:dist}, \textbf{expert load distribution fluctuates significantly between consecutive micro-batches}.
 This dynamic nature of load imbalances necessitates fine-grained load balancing at the micro-batch level to maintain optimal training efficiency.